openebs/velero-plugin/README.md

 `velero restore create --from-backup backup_name --restore-volumes=true`

-With above command, plugin will create a CStor volume and the data from backup will be restored on this newly created volume.
+With the above command, the plugin will create a CStor volume and the data from backup will be restored on this newly created volume.

 Note: You need to mention `--restore-volumes=true` while doing a restore.